Cosinus2412/Installation-Guide-ORB-SLAM3-2/README.md

 • Gcc: 9.4.0

 Note: The whole guide is tested on the set up/ versions above.
 I would recommend you to use the same set up / versions, otherwise the guide might not help you.
 You certainly don't need to run it on a Raspberry pi- I just wanted to mention that I used one!

+## Further work

+Currently, I am working on running ORB-SLAM3 with a specific sensor.
+I will probably add some results and some code to this repo when I am finished with project!